TakeprofitTechnology/ReleaseNotes/CopySystem (New application for copying deals) .md

 ## Version 2024.6.10.705 (10 June, 2024)
 ### Features
 * Daily fee is added.
+* The logic of copying limit orders is rebuilt.

 ## Version 2024.6.4.616 (6 June, 2024)
 ### Changes